m-attila/simple_actor/README.md

 #[tokio::main]
 pub async fn main() {
-    // Create new actor with the builder let actor = ActorBuilder::new()
+    // Create a new actor with the builder let actor = ActorBuilder::new()
         // actor's name (optional)
         .name("test_actor")
-        // maximal size of the the messages' receiving buffer .receive_buffer_size(128)
+        // upper bound of the number of messages .receive_buffer_size(128)
-        // builder could be use only once
+        // builder can build only one actor at once .one_shot()
-        .one_shot()
-        // set actor type and handler
+        // set the actor's type and its command handler .message_actor(Box::new(TestActor::default()))
-        .message_actor(Box::new(TestActor::default()))
         // build the actor
         .build();

-    // Create client for actor
-    let actor_client = actor.client();
+    // Create a client for the actor let actor_client = actor.client();

-    // Send increment message
+    // Send an `increment` message
     actor_client.message(ActorMessages::Inc(10)).await.unwrap();
-    // Send decrement message
+    // Send a `decrement` message
     actor_client.message(ActorMessages::Dec(5)).await.unwrap();

     // Stop the actor